The Personal Website of Mark W. Dawson

 Robert G. Natelson

 Robert G. Natelson has been a law professor for over 25 years, serving at three different universities.
 Among other subjects, he taught Constitutional Law, Constitutional History, Advanced Constitutional Law, and First Amendment.
 Professor Natelson is especially known for his studies of the Constitution’s original meaning.
 His research on that subject has carried him to libraries throughout the United States and in Britain, including four months at Oxford.
 His books and articles span many different parts of the Constitution, including groundbreaking studies of the Necessary and Proper Clause, federalism, Founding-Era interpretation, regulation of elections, and the amendment process of Article V. His research articles on the Constitution’s meaning have been cited repeatedly by justices and parties in the Supreme Court.
-He is the author of the book “The Original Constitution: What It Actually Said and Meant”, which I believe is one of the finest books on understanding what our Founding Fathers intended in creating the Constitution.
-He is also the author of many commentary pieces about the Constitution in today’s society, which can be viewed by clicking here.
+Robert G. Natelson is a senior fellow in constitutional jurisprudence at the Independence Institute in Denver, and he authored “The Original Constitution: What It Actually Said and Meant” (3rd ed., 2015), which I believe is one of the finest books on understanding what our Founding Fathers intended in creating the Constitution..
+He is a contributor to the Heritage Foundation’s “Heritage Guide to the Constitution”, and he is also the author of many commentary pieces about the Constitution in today’s society, which can be viewed by clicking here .

 Several of these commentary articles are a series of essays on Constitutional topics.
 These essays are: